 The Company is responsible for all operations conducted at the Rupert Property and has the exclusive right to manage and operate all programs.
-On closing, the Company entered into an operator agreement with Kenorland pursuant to which the Company engaged Kenorland as operator of the Rupert Property for an initial term of two years.
+On closing, the Company entered into an operator agreement with Kenorland pursuant to which the Company engaged Kenorland as operator of the Rupert Property.
 The Company has agreed to pay an operator's fee to Kenorland equal to 10% of all exploration costs.